Chris Rodgers

 Christopher S. Rodgers (born 5 March 1976) is an English professional golfer.

+Career

-Rodgers turned professional in 2000.
+In 2000, Rodgers turned professional.
 He currently plays mainly on the Asian Tour and in 2005 he moved to Bangkok.
 His first Asian Tour win came at the 2006 Pakistan Open.
 In 2003 he won twice on the Elite Tour, a developmental tour based in the United Kingdom.